 This week, we look at the decision of the New York Times to stand behind Sarah Jeong following the trolling controversy.
 Also, Gini Dietrich offers advice on converting your speaking opportunities into business leads.
 Finally, in our #IPRMustKnow segment, we talk about how Feedly is involving users in the redesign of its iOS app and how WordPress is moving closer to a full rollout of Project Gutenberg.

 Share Your Comments on Inside PR

-Share your comments or questions about this podcast, or suggestions for future podcasts, in the online FIR Podcast Community on Facebook.
+Share your comments or questions about the FIR Podcast Network, or suggestions for future podcasts, in the online FIR Podcast Community on Facebook.

 Check the FIR Podcast Network website for information about other FIR podcasts.
 To receive all podcasts in the FIR Podcast Network, subscribe to the .